rishabhprasad/ENSE375GroupA/Project 3/KadenGoski.md

 ## **Review of PostalCode Test Class**
 This test class was created by Risabh Prasad.
 Looking at it, I can understand what each test case does and why it passes/fails.
 I like how he used assertThrows to take advantage of the original implementation that had the constructor throwing exceptions and implemented these throws with formatting logic.

 His tests overall are very good.
 I couldn't find a big gap in them or anything that would cause the class to fail.
 However, he could add a test that has an input that is too long for a postal code.
-(This error is already handled in the code.)
+(This error looks to be already handled in the code.)